Top 15 Accounting APIs to Integrate with in 2026

 13. ClearBooks API

 ClearBooks is a UK cloud accounting platform focused on small businesses and accounting practices.
-Known for its strong multi-currency capabilities and accounting practice management features.
+Known for strong multi-currency capabilities and accounting practice management features.

-What it's good for: UK accounting practices and small business SaaS platforms requiring practice management capabilities
+What it's good for: UK accounting practices and small business SaaS platforms requiring practice management capabilities across multiple client accounts.

 Key features:

-- Multi-client practice management with role-based access and client portals
+• Multi-client practice management with role-based access and client portals

-- Advanced multi-currency support with automated exchange rate updates
+• Advanced multi-currency support with automated exchange rate updates

-- UK tax compliance including VAT, Corporation Tax, and payroll (RTI) submissions
+• UK tax compliance including VAT, Corporation Tax, and payroll (RTI) submissions

-- Banking integration with automatic bank reconciliation and duplicate detection
+• Banking integration with automatic bank reconciliation and duplicate detection

-- Comprehensive project accounting with time tracking and profitability analysis
+• Comprehensive project accounting with time tracking and profitability analysis

 Example use case: An accounting practice management SaaS integrates ClearBooks to manage multiple client accounts, automatically imports bank transactions for all clients, generates VAT returns in bulk, and provides clients with real-time access to their financial data through branded portals.